Company: Motor Club of America

 - $500 for car hire

-Some might argue that the towing (point 1) is better with MCA but I wonder how many times I’d need to be towed each year lol.
-Personally I’d rather have one big 200 mile tow for that one time things go really wrong, as oppose to many smaller tows.
+For example, the towing (point 1) is better with MCA but I wonder how many times I'd need to be towed each year lol.
+Personally I'd rather have one big 200 mile tow for that one time things go really wrong, as oppose to many smaller tows.
+But again, you might think differently.

-There are some things that MCA provide better though depending on what you are looking for:
+There are some addittional things that MCA provide better than AAA from what I can see:

 - Legal cost reimbursement such as arrest and bail bonds, attorney fees and a nifty 5k reward if you decide to go detective and find whoever stole your car